 Dear Royal Dames and Supporters,

 “Man is not destined to die of Cancer.”
 It is more than the motto of the Royal Dames.
-It has become the mantra for the researchers at the Rumbaugh Goodwin Institute at Nova Southeastern University.
+It has become the mantra for the researchers at the Rumbaugh-Goodwin Institute for Cancer Research at Nova Southeastern University.
 While research into this illness has seemed painstakingly slow, now significant strides are being made.
 Breakthroughs are coming at breakneck speed.

 We are standing on the threshold of beating this terrible disease, we need your help to step it over.
-That is why we would like your attendance, sponsorship or both at our most important fundraiser of the year — our Annual Tiara Ball at the Hyatt Regency Pier Sixty-Six Hotel in Fort Lauderdale on Saturday, November 16, 2013.
-Ball Chair Mary Kazares has themed the event, “Come Fly with Me.”
-With your help, we can make it soar.
+That is why we would like your attendance, sponsorship or both at our most important fundraiser of the year — our 46th Annual Tiara Ball.
+This year, we will honor one of our community’s most benevolent individuals, Doreen Koenig on Saturday, November 21, 2015.

-Join us in this journey, as we wing our way to our lofty goal of finding a cure.
+Join us in this journey, as we continue to search for a cure.